ABKGroup/NanGate45-Synopsys-Enablement/README.md

 </div>

 ### Environment
-For commercial EDA tools, we tested the tools with the versions below.
+For commercial EDA tools, we used the versions below.
 [Cadence]
 - Innovus: 21.1
 - Quantus: 21.1